pashmaklang/pashmak/doc/B_Modules.md

 with this alias, you can wait for secounds.

-you have to put a int or float into mem and next call `time.sleep` alias, then program will sleep for value of `mem` as secounds
+you have to put a int or float into mem or pass as argument and next call `time.sleep` alias, then program will sleep for value of `mem` as secounds

 ###### more modules comming soon...